davide-marino00/PBI_DOCS/refac.md

 			        , 0
 			    )
 ```
-- **DAX Explanation (Generated):** This DAX code snippet is used to create a calculated column named `CC_ActiveEmployees` in a data model, likely related to employee management or timesheet tracking.
+- **DAX Explanation (Generated):** This DAX code snippet is used to create a calculated column named `CC_ActiveEmployees` in a data model, specifically within a table called `vw_missing_timesheet`.
 Here's a breakdown of what this code does in simple business terms:

-1. **Purpose**: The calculated column determines whether an employee is considered "active" on a specific date (referred to as `ShortDate`).
+1. **Purpose**: The calculated column is designed to determine whether an employee is currently active based on their contract dates.

-2. **Conditions**:
+2. **Conditions Checked**:
-   - The first condition checks if the `ShortDate` (the date being evaluated) is on or after the employee's `ContractStartDate`.
-This means the employee has started working.
+   - **Start Date Check**: The code first checks if the date in the column `ShortDate` (which likely represents a specific date being evaluated) is on or after the employee's `ContractStartDate`.
+This means the employee's contract must have started before or on this date for them to be considered active.
-   - The second condition checks if the `ShortDate` is on or before the `ContractEndDate` (the date when the employee's contract ends).
-However, if the `ContractEndDate` is blank (meaning the employee's contract is still ongoing or indefinite), this condition is also satisfied.
+   - **End Date Check**: Next, it checks if the `ShortDate` is on or before the `ContractEndDate`.
+This means the employee's contract must still be valid on this date.
+However, if the `ContractEndDate` is blank (meaning the employee has no defined end date), the employee is still considered active.

 3. **Output**:
-   - If both conditions are true (the employee's contract is active on the `ShortDate`), the expression returns `1`, indicating that the employee is active on that date.
+   - If both conditions are met (the date is within the contract period or the end date is blank), the expression returns a value of `1`, indicating that the employee is active.
-   - If either condition is false (the employee's contract has not started or has ended), it returns `0`, indicating that the employee is not active on that date.
+   - If either condition is not met, it returns a value of `0`, indicating that the employee is not active.

 ### Summary:
-In summary, this DAX expression effectively flags whether an employee is active on a given date based on their contract start and end dates.
-A value of `1` means the employee is active, while a value of `0` means they are not.
-This can be useful for reporting and analysis related to employee availability and timesheet submissions.
+In summary, this DAX expression effectively flags employees as "active" (1) or "not active" (0) based on whether the date being evaluated falls within their contract period.
+This is useful for tracking employee status and ensuring that only currently active employees are considered in analyses or reports.

 **`IncompleteFlag`** (`string`)

-- **Description:** The 'IncompleteFlag' column indicates whether a timesheet entry is incomplete, represented as a string value, to help identify and address missing or insufficient data in the 'vw_missing_timesheet' view.
+- **Description:** The 'IncompleteFlag' column indicates whether a timesheet entry is incomplete, represented as a string value, to assist in identifying and addressing missing or insufficient data in the 'vw_missing_timesheet' view.
 - **DAX Expression:**
 ```dax
 if(vw_missing_timesheet[MissingHours] < 0, 1, 0)
 ```
-- **DAX Explanation (Generated):** The DAX code snippet you provided is used to create a calculated column called `IncompleteFlag` in a data model, specifically in a table named `vw_missing_timesheet`.
+- **DAX Explanation (Generated):** The DAX code snippet you provided is used to create a calculated column called `IncompleteFlag`.
+Here's a simple explanation of what it does:

-Here's a breakdown of what this expression does in simple business terms:

-- **Purpose**: The `IncompleteFlag` column is designed to indicate whether there are any missing hours for a timesheet entry.
+- **Purpose**: This calculated column is designed to flag records based on the value of `MissingHours` in the `vw_missing_timesheet` table.

-- **Logic**: The expression checks the value in the `MissingHours` column for each row in the `vw_missing_timesheet` table.
+- **Logic**: The expression checks if the value in the `MissingHours` column is less than 0.

-- **Condition**:
-  - If the value in `MissingHours` is **less than 0** (which implies that there is an error or an unexpected situation, as missing hours should not be negative), the expression returns **1**.
-This indicates that the timesheet entry is considered "incomplete" or problematic.
+  - If `MissingHours` is less than 0, it returns a value of **1**.
+This indicates that there is an issue or a specific condition met (in this case, it could mean that there are negative hours, which might signify an incomplete or erroneous entry).

-  - If the value in `MissingHours` is **0 or greater**, the expression returns **0**, indicating that the timesheet entry is complete or valid.
+  - If `MissingHours` is 0 or greater, it returns a value of **0**.
+This indicates that there is no issue with the hours recorded.

-- **Outcome**: The result is a new column (`IncompleteFlag`) that flags each timesheet entry as either incomplete (1) or complete (0) based on the condition checked.
-This can help in identifying which entries need further attention or correction.
+- **Outcome**: The result is a new column (`IncompleteFlag`) that will have a value of **1** for any record where `MissingHours` is negative, and **0** for all other records.
+This flag can be useful for quickly identifying and filtering records that may need further attention or correction.

-In summary, this DAX expression helps to quickly identify and flag timesheet entries that have an issue with missing hours, allowing for better management and oversight of timesheet accuracy.
+In summary, this DAX expression helps to identify incomplete or problematic entries in the timesheet data by marking them with a flag.

 **`MAIN_UNIT`** (`string`)

-- **Description:** The 'MAIN_UNIT' column identifies the primary organizational unit associated with each entry in the 'vw_missing_timesheet' table, facilitating the tracking and management of timesheet discrepancies by unit.
+- **Description:** The 'MAIN_UNIT' column identifies the primary organizational unit associated with each entry in the 'vw_missing_timesheet' table, facilitating the tracking and management of timesheet submissions across different departments.
 - **DAX Expression:**
 ```dax
 IF(